 5.2 The recruiting manager and HR will complete and agree the short listing and any tests/assessments.

-6.1 The recruiting manager chairing the panel must be familiar with the Commission’s equality and diversity and recruitment policies.
-All panel members should have received training on equality and diversity.
-A member of HR will normally be part of the panel and also ensure the process is followed fairly and consistently.
+6.1 The recruiting manager chairing the panel must be familiar with our equality and diversity and recruitment policies.
+All panel members should have received training on good recruitment practice and equality and diversity.

 7.1 Candidates must be given reasonable notice for interviews and of any tests they will be expected to do.
 HR should ensure that reasonable adjustments are made where the candidate has a disability, for example provision of specialist equipment or allowing more time.